itsmillertim3/perform2021/mastering-business-transactions/mastering-business-transactions.md

 1. Select "Yes"
 1. Select any user from the list
 1. Click on one of the user's sessions
-1. Scroll down to find the conversion action
+1. Scroll down the list of actions to find 'click on "book journey for ..."'
-1. Click on the arrow in the far right of the line
+1. Click on the arrow in the far right of the line to see the details of the action
 1. Click on "Perform waterfall analysis"
 1. Click on the "/bookings/" request
 1. Click on "View PurePath"
 1. Click on the PurePath name